Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Introduction

-Observe that the threshold in Theorem \ref{t:gwp-blowup-Om} is valid if $V$ is an isotropic harmonic potential.
-When $V$ is anisotropic, it remains an open question in the ``fast rotating'' regime, where $|\Om|>\underline{\ga}:=\min_{1\le j\le n}{(\ga_j)}$, concerning the threshold on finite time blowup for either $p=1+4/n$ or $p>1+4/n$, see some numerical results in \cite{BaoCai13,BaoWaMar05}.
-In physics, this question concerns the scenario where the rotation frequency is stronger than the trapping frequecy, in which case it would be worthwhile to study the behavior of minimal mass wave collapse quantitatively.
 Here we would like to briefly review the pervious work on blowup for RNLS.
-The initial result on the blowup for (\ref{e:nls-H-rot}) was obtained in \cite{Gon91b} in the case $ | \Omega|=\ga$, $n=3$ if $p> 1+4/n$.
+The initial result on the blowup for (\ref{e:nls-H-rot}) was obtained in \cite{Gon91b} in the case $ | \Omega|=\ga$, $n=3$ if $p> 7/3$.
 Recent blowup results were proven in \cite{AMS12} in the case for all $\Om, \ga$ if $p\ge 1+4/n$, $n=2,3 $ and in \cite{BHIM,Gar12} for general electromagnetic potentials.
-However, these results only give a general sufficient condition, not a {\em sharp criterion} to address the threshold, or minimal mass blowup problem.
+However, these results only give a sufficient condition, not a {\em sharp criterion} to address the threshold, or minimal mass blowup problem.
 The pre-existing results mainly assume either $E_{\Om,V}(u_0)$ or $E_{0,V}(u_0)$ is negative, from which follows the blowup of the solution based on a virial identity, a convexity argument for the variance $J(t)=\int |x|^2 |u|^2$.
 Such assumption seems too strong in the mass-critical case.
 Notice that some generic data does not satisfy this condition: e.g. $E_{\Om,V}(Q)=E_{0,V}(Q)>0$.
 This example indicates that we need a sharper blowup condition.
 Lemma \ref{l:J-J'-blup} thus provides such criteria with weaker conditions.
 The proof of the lemma is based on the magnetic virial identity (Lemma \ref{l:virial-J(t)-Vom}) and an explicit solution of the o.d.e. (\ref{e:J''+J-EL0p}) for $J(t)$.
 Then, the blowup time can be located by examining the first zero of $J(t)$ in a more accurate way.
 Consequently, the lemma enable us to apply the sharp Gagliardo-Nirenberg inequality involving the ground state given by (\ref{e:grstQ-masscri}) to prove Theorem \ref{t:gwp-blowup-Om} for all $(\Omega, \gamma)$ in all dimensions.
 Note that if $p=1+4/n$, by evaluating the derivative of $J(t)$ at its zero $t=T_*$, we show in passing a lower bound of the blowup rate $\Vert \nabla u\Vert_2\gtrsim \Vert u_0\Vert_2(T_*-t)^{-1/2}$ in (\ref{deU-T-t}).